Asymptotic behavior of the pressure function for H\"older potentials: Construction of invariant measures

 Now let $X$ be a shift of finite type (defined by forbidden blocks of length 2) and $\mu$ be an ergodic invariant measure on $X$.
-Let $w=w_0\ldots w_{m-1}$ be a word in the language of $X$ with the property that there does not exist $j<\frac {2m}3$ such that $w_0\ldots w_{n-1-j}=w_j\ldots w_{n-1}$ (so that no prefix of $w$ of length at least $\frac m3$ recurs within $w$), then we say that $w$ satisfies the \emph{no long overlaps condition}.
+Let $w=w_0\ldots w_{m-1}$ be a word in the language of $X$ with the property that there does not exist $j<\frac {2m}3$ such that $w_0\ldots w_{n-1-j}=w_j\ldots w_{n-1}$ so that no two occurrences of $w$ may be separated by less than $2n/3$.
+We then say that $w$ satisfies the \emph{no long overlaps condition}.
 We now use the measures $\nu_{\eta,M}$ constructed above to build a modified measure $\mu'_{\eta,w}$ on $X$ inserting additional $w$'s as described at the beginning of the section.

 Let $M=m+2L+1$, where $L$ is the mixing length of $X$.
 Then let $\nu_{\eta,M}$ and $(Y,\sigma)$ be as previously constructed.
 We build a new measure $\mu'_{\eta,w}$ as follows.
 For each $a\in \cA$ denote by $u'(a)$ and $u''(a)$ the lexicographically minimal words of length $L$ such that $au'(a)w_0$ and $w_{m-1}u''(a)a$ belong to $\cL(X)$.
 Then for $a,b\in\cA$ let $v(a,b)=u'(a)wu''(b)$.
 Define a map $\Phi\colon X\times Y\to X$ where $\Phi(x,y)_j$ is given by